Why Match Group Inc. (MTCH)’s Most Recent Report Reveals Some Hints About Its Future

 JP Morgan gave a rating of “Neutral” to MTCH, setting the target price at $100 in the report published on July 07th of the current year.

-After a stumble in the market that brought MTCH to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -5.11% of loss for the given period.
+After a stumble in the market that brought MTCH to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.26% of gains for the given period.

 Insider Trading